 If the Microsoft 365 service is integrated with an EDRMS or ECM system then disposal controls can continue to be applied in that system through traditional methods (such as assigning retention periods through the business classification scheme and folder structure).

 If there is no integration, disposal will need to be managed within Microsoft 365, which uses a slightly different approach.
+Please note that manual processes may be required, and that functionality will depend on the license held, as well as configuration settings that have been applied.

 Disposal in Microsoft 365 environments can be managed through setting retention policies in the Security and Compliance Centre.
 These may be set up and applied through either of the following: